 Activity When Evaluation Meet park patrol targets and increase officer presence in parks.
 Weekly over four years Monitor enforcement action and interaction with community at parks.
-Seek feedback from sporting clubs and general public Research approaches to improving registration and renewal levels, and implement appropriate initiatives June 2022 - yearly afterwards Monitor yearly unpaid registration program and discuss new initiatives.

-Activity When Evaluation All new registration from February are given an additional 2 months free registration due to issuing renewals. yearly Monitor registration applications and numbers - depending on budget impacts Identify opportunities to communicate with the community about animal management activities, including the benefits of registration.
+Seek feedback from sporting clubs and general public Research approaches to improving registration and renewal levels, and implement appropriate initiatives Ongoing Monitor yearly unpaid registration program and discuss new initiatives.
+All new registration from February are given an additional 2 months free registration due to issuing renewals.
+Ongoing Monitor registration applications and numbers - depending on budget impacts Identify opportunities to communicate with the community about animal management activities, including the benefits of registration.
 November yearly Programmed communication opportunities.
 Annual check of microchipping databases to increase registration of cats & dogs.
-2021 yearly Match data from microchipping database with COY animal registration database.
-Review of animal registration process 2021 Implementing ability for online animal registrations
+Ongoing Match data from microchipping database with COY animal registration database.
+Review of animal registration process Ongoing Implementing ability for online animal registrations completed Monitor Central Animal Records and vet reports of reunited animals.
+Ongoing Create and implement process for Reuniting of Pets amendment.
+Monitor and enforce cat curfew From 1 January 2024 Cat curfew adopted by Council to be enforced from 1 January 2024.